 Although there is a growing trend for cat lovers to keep their companions indoors, many owners decide to give their cats the freedom to come and go as they please.
 And many cat care specialists do encourage allowing your cat to be more independent.

-There is a wide range of benefits of allowing your friend to roam the great outdoors.
+There is a wide range of benefits to allowing your friend to roam the great outdoors.
 By spending more time outdoors, your cat will develop natural feline behaviors like socialising, marking, scratching, and territory patrolling.
-They will even engage in hunting activities, playing with fallen leaves or lurking in the grass.
+They will even engage in hunting activities, play with fallen leaves or lurk in the grass.
 As a fact, these outdoor activities release hormones known as endorphins, natural painkilling chemicals.
 Moreover, the outdoors will keep your feline friend mentally stimulated, the key to a happy and healthy cat.
 Remember: a bored cat is a destructive cat.

 Consider getting a microchip or magnetic cat flap to allow your cat the freedom to choose when to go out while stopping other cats from entering the home.
 Rest assured that your cat will instantly learn how to use the cat flap.

 Cat Care Tip #4 – Keeping your cat healthy

 A basic cat care tip is that your cat needs a vet!
 You’ll need to register your cat with a vet as soon as possible.
 A good vet should be easy to find, and a good start-point is asking your friends for a referral or finding information online.

 Furthermore, it’s recommended to have your cat neutered/spayed at around four months of age or younger.
 Neutering your cat prevents diseases such as breast tumors in females and testicular problems in males.
 It can also prevent territorial behavior such as scratching, spraying, and fighting.
 Also, you’ll help reduce the overpopulation of this feline community.